mwill20/Trust-Bench-SecureEval-Ops/Project2v2/COLLABORATION_SUMMARY.md

 ### 3. Look for These Collaboration Indicators:

-**In Progress Cards (Web UI):**
+**In Final Results:**
 - "SecurityAgent collaborates by immediately alerting other agents of security findings"
 - "QualityAgent collaborates by adjusting scores based on SecurityAgent findings"
 - "DocumentationAgent collaborates by using QualityAgent metrics and SecurityAgent alerts"

 **In Conversation Logs:**